edrlab/thorium-reader/README.md

 1) `yarn upgrade` (sync local packages)

+After each upgrade do not forget to reinstall pouchdb:

+2) `yarn pouchdb:install`

 ### Lint

 It's very important (required) to launch lint before pushing any code on github repository